danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ### The Real and the fake

+True, definite and based on facts
+The truth
+To be true or believable
+Ways of emphasizing that something is true although it may be surprising Explore antonyms
+Ways of emphasizing that something is not true or likely Synonyms actually adverb used for emphasizing what is really true or what really happened

+certainly adverb
+used for emphasizing that something is definitely true or will definitely happen

+clearly adverb
+used for showing that what you are saying is true and that most people will realize this

+simply adverb
+used for emphasizing that what you are saying is nothing more than what you say it is

+literally adverb
+used for showing that what you are saying is really true and is not just an impressive way of describing something

+evidently adverb
+used for showing that a statement is based on known facts

+honestly adverb
+spoken used for emphasizing that what you are saying is true, especially when talking about yourself

+surely adverb
+used for showing that you believe something is very likely

+virtually adverb
+used for emphasizing that a statement is almost completely true

+altogether adverb
+used for emphasizing that what you are saying is true in every way

+- Dictionary thing where is it from?

+Imaginary

+Symbolic			Real

+That which resists symbolization

+“The real is what resists symbolization absolutely.” ― Jacques Lacan, The Seminar of Jacques Lacan: Freud's Papers on Technique

+Define hyperReal.
+Even better than the real thing.
+Hightened states of being, as in the impossibility of hearing a multitude of things sounding in a multitude spaces, at a multitide of different times all at once.
+Transcending limitations of time and space through nonRealtime assemblage.
 There is a line between The Real and the fake.
 This position is defended at any cost.
 The Real can not, _must_ not, allow itself to be devauled.
 A great many people have invested heavily in doing difficult things.